 Meet Cortivision at fNIRS UK 2023

 We are delighted to announce our presence at fNIRS UK 2023 in Colchester.
 The conference starts on 14 ending on 15 September.
-During these days we can experience highly productive, interdisciplinary two days symposium on campus.
-A wide-range selection of workshops, tutorials, keynotes and latest research posters & presentations sessions for the community of researchers and practitioners in Functional Near Infrared Spectroscopy in Europe .
+During these days we can experience a highly productive, interdisciplinary two-day symposium on campus.
+A wide-range selection of workshops, tutorials, keynotes, and the latest research posters & presentation sessions for the community of researchers and practitioners in Functional Near Infrared Spectroscopy in Europe .

 Take part in a workshop that we have prepared on “Introductory to CortiPrism fNIRS signal processing software: from artifact correction to group-level analysis”.
 It will take place on the first day of the conference (14 September) at 15:30.
 During the workshop, you will have the opportunity to learn different preprocessing methods such as TDDR, removal of bad channels based on the Scalp Coupling Index (SCI) or adding physiological and motion signals to GLM equations.
 In addition, each step is run from a graphical interface, so you do not need coding skills.
 Our Cortiprism application allows the raw data to be analysed into final results using full pipelines with the most commonly used algorithms.